tharuntejad/STREAMLIT-NGINX-DOCKER/readme2.md

 Once activated, make sure to download the .crt certificate.
 This certificate is your SSL certificate, and you'll need to install it.

 **Note**: Remove your domain name from the end of the CNAME Name field.
-For example, if your CNAME Name looks like "_5a97e9d61040dae8e6f5bdf49ff24e80.yourdomain.in," remove ".yourdomain.in."
+For example, if your CNAME Name looks like "_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.yourdomain.com," remove ".yourdomain.com."

 Here is the improved and properly formatted installation guide for SSL certificates on an Nginx container: